City of Miami Beach and FIU

 Florida International University has partnered with the Ford Foundation and New America to launch a program focused on training interdisciplinary groups of undergraduate and graduate students in Public Interest Technology (PIT).
 The new program aims to train a new generation of students that are part of the PIT University Network.

 FIU students complete coursework developed and delivered by FIU's Jack D. Gordon Institute for Public Policy and earn a credential badge.
 The coursework includes 1) introduction to public interest technology; 2) understanding civic service design; 3) using artificial intelligence (AI) for the Provision of Services.
 After completing their in-class instruction, students participate in a 100-hour practical exercise via an internship/fellowship with a partnering organization that serves the public.

 College Student Pre-Commissioning Initiative (CSPI)

-FIU has partnered with the United State Coast Guard (USCG) to implement the competitive CSPI scholarship program, providing high achieving students with demonstrated leadership skills with the opportunity to build a career with the USCG while attending school.
-During the school year, students participate in a minimum of 16 hours a month of Coast Guard activities, supervised by the Recruiter in Charge (RIC) at their recruiting office.
-This includes wearing a CG uniform once a week while on campus and during their four weekly hours of Coast Guard duties.
-During school breaks, CSPI students receive training and exposure to Coast Guard missions and units.
-The scholarship includes tuition, books and fees, a full time Coast Guard salary of up to $3,600 a month, housing allowance and medical benefits, and a guarenteed job upon graduation.
+FIU has partnered with the United States Coast Guard (USCG) to implement the competitive CSPI program, providing high achieving students with demonstrated leadership skills the opportunity to build a career with the USCG while attending school.
+The scholarship includes tuition, books and fees, a housing allowance and medical benefits, a full-time Coast Guard salary of up to $3,600 a month and a guaranteed job post-graduation.